ahmedmaher05/LLG-MP/README.md

 ## Acknowledgments

 - The open source community for sharing knowledge
-- Opensubtitles <a href="http://trac.opensubtitles.org/projects/opensubtitles/wiki/DevReadFirst"> support team </a> for granting LLG-MP an API agent for free
+- Opensubtitles <a href="http://trac.opensubtitles.org/projects/opensubtitles/wiki/DevReadFirst"> support team </a> for granting LLG Media Player an API agent for free
 - <a href="https://electronjs.org/community"> Electron </a> and <a href="https://github.com/RSATom/WebChimera.js">Webchimera.js</a> communities for the support